lerna-lite/lerna-lite/README.md

 ## About Lerna-Lite

 Lerna-Lite differs from the original [Lerna](https://github.com/lerna/lerna) in the sense that it only has a limited subset of commands from Lerna which itself has 15 commands while Lerna-Lite only includes half of them (and a few are optional).
 Lerna was originally built as an all-in-one tool, however nowadays Workspaces are available in all package managers and the need for an all-in-one tool which includes built-in workspaces functionalities is no longer necessary.
-Lerna-Lite is built around this new reality and its CLI only includes the minimum commands which are `init`, `info`, `publish` and `version`, while other commands are available (`exec`, `list` and `run`) they are totally optional and you won't download them unless you choose to do so.
+Lerna-Lite is built around this new reality and its CLI only includes the minimum commands which are `init`, `info`, `publish` and `version`, while other commands are available (`exec`, `list`, `run`, ...) they are totally optional and you won't download them unless you choose to do so.
 In summary, Lerna-Lite is more modular than the original Lerna and with this small change, you'll end up with less dependencies to download and install, this also make it more versatile to use with other tools like Turborepo, pnpm and others...

 As a summary, Lerna-Lite assumes, and requires to pre-setup a Workspace through your favorite package manager (npm, pnpm, yarn) that will take care of the symlinks (Lerna-Lite does **not include** the `bootstrap`, neither `link` commands hence the need for a workspace pre-setup), so make sure that your workspace is properly setup **before** installing Lerna-Lite.